 Other natural landmarks

 - Ashbrittle Yew - giant yew tree in church garden.
 Trunk of the yew has fragmented into 7 separate trees.
 Girth of whole group of trees - 11.58 m.
-It is considered that tree grows on Bronze Age barrow.
+It is considered that the tree grows on a Bronze Age barrow.

 - Cheddar Gorge - up to 137 m deep, spectacular gorge, formed in Carboniferous limestone.
 Contains endemic species of whitebeam – Cheddar whitebeam (Sorbus cheddarensis) with 15 specimens.
 Stream, which created the gorge, goes underground now.
 Several caves.

 - Ebbor Gorge - spectacular gorge in Carboniferous limestone.
 Many rare plants and animals, tools and bones from many eras including Neolithic.

 - Emborough Quarries - in this quarry of Triassic limestone have been found important fossils, including remains of Kuehneosaurus – one of the earliest known flying vertebrates.

 - Snowdrop Valley near Wheddon Cross - deep, forested river valley.
 In spring it is covered with a carpet of snowdrop flowers.
 Later it is flowering with countless bluebells as well.

 - Aveline’s Hole - this cave is the oldest dated cemetery in Britain.
 Here have been found bones of 21 individuals, buried here 10,200 – 10,400 years ago.
 Inscribed crosses on the walls from Mesolithic period.